-Students should meet with the thesis committee once per academic year through the duration of their graduate tenure.
-Therefore, by the end of the first academic year, a student must have formed and met with, at least, the BioSciences members of the thesis committee.
-Students should consult with the graduate program administrator for help scheduling yearly committee meetings and finding an available room.
-Students should bring a blank copy of the Graduate Student Committee Meeting form to each meeting (Appendix).
+It is the student's responsibility to schedule each committee meeting after coordinating with the graduate program administrator and the committee members.
+The graduate program administrator can help find an available room for the meeting and will put the meeting on the Graduate Student Calendar; additionally, the graduate program administrator reports that the meeting occurred for the annual report.
+Students should bring a blank copy of the Graduate Student Committee Meeting form to each meeting (form template in Appendix).
 After the committee completes the form, it should be returned to the graduate program administrator to be filed in the student's departmental record.
-If the committee requires any additional reports, assignments, or courses to broaden knowledge regarding a student's reserach research, the due date for these additional requirements should be written on the Gradute Student Committee Meeting form.
+If the committee requires any additional reports, assignments, or courses to broaden knowledge regarding a student's research, the due date for these additional requirements should be written on the Graduate Student Committee Meeting form.

-EEB graduate students can have additional committee members from within Rice or from outside universities with approval from the EEB Graduate Student Advisory Committee (GSAC).
 Officially, the graduate program director appoints each student's committee, but typically the advisor and student suggest committees and the director approves these suggestions.
 The graduate program director or department chair approves all changes to the committee.